 Another great base to consider is Merano and the villages in the immediate vicinity such as Algund and Dorf Tirol.
 Staying here places you in the middle of South Tyrol’s remarkable blend of Mediterranean and Alpine climates.
 With enough activities to fill your entire South Tyrol vacation, the Merano area explodes with lush greenery and bathes in ample amounts of sunlight making it an ideal base for unwinding poolside after a day of exploring.

 A wide range of accommodations are available from resorts idyllically situated on mountain sides to those nestled deep within flourishing vineyards and orchards.
+A fun option you may want to explore is GuestToGuest, the world’s largest home exchange community.
 No matter where you stay you’ll have quick access to trails running throughout the area allowing you to roam from one sight to the next.

 Visiting the Dolomites from the Merano area takes less than an hour.
 You can also venture easily to other prominent towns and villages, including the city of Bolzano, which is just 30 minutes south.
 There you’ll find excellent shopping, museums and more.